dgis/emu48android/ReadMe.txt

 TODO

-- Test XSEND.
+- NDK 26 does not compile
-- Haptic feedback does not seems to work on Android 13, should check (J. Majors).
+- Patching 49G to disable 10 min auto off causes a reset when touching the Recent button and coming back to the app.
 - Add an "haptic" feedback with a sound instead of a vibration (F. Giampietro).
 - Add a Cancel button to the HP48 memory card creator dialog.
 - Manage the HP 48 port 2 with the same kind of interface for the memory card.